Automation: Hooks

 echo ""

-• final: When an inline hook generates output, Lectic normally continues the tool calling loop so that the assistant can see and respond to the new information.
-If the final header is present, Lectic prevents this extra pass, allowing the conversation turn to end immediately (unless the assistant explicitly called a tool).
+final: When an inline hook generates output, Lectic normally continues the tool calling loop so that the assistant can see and respond to the new information.
+If thefinalheader is present, Lectic prevents this extra pass, allowing the conversation turn to end immediately (unless the assistant explicitly called a tool).reset: When present, this header clears the conversation context up to the current message.
+The accumulated history sent to the provider is discarded, and the context effectively restarts from the message containing the hook output.
+This is useful for implementing custom context compaction or archival strategies when token limits are reached.

 Example: Human-in-the-loop tool confirmation